Stations of the Elevated

 Stations of the Elevated is a 1981 documentary film by Manfred Kirchheimer about graffiti in New York City.
 It debuted at the New York Film Festival.
 It was re-released June 27, 2014, and shown at the Brooklyn Academy of Music and was re-released throughout the United States in the fall of 2014.
-Reviews were generally positive.

 Background

 Kirchheimer had come to the United States as a child in 1936 with his parents to escape Nazi Germany.
 He filmed Stations of the Elevated in 1977 and he had not known anyone who created graffiti before he started.
 Most people viewed graffiti artists as a nuisance at best and vandals at worst.
 Kirchheimer wanted to "elevate" their work as suggested in the title.

 He told NPR that he would drive to the Bronx and film the trains going overhead:

-Since the making of the film, New York City has completely eradicated graffiti appearing on subway cars, so the film documents an art form that no longer exists.

-Stations of the Elevated debuted in 1981 at the New York Film Festival.
-The documentary was restored for a 2014 re-release and was shown at the Brooklyn Academy of Music with a live performance of the soundtrack from the Mingus Dynasty.
+Stations of the Elevated debuted in 1981 at the New York Film Festival, but received no reviews and was essentially forgotten afterwards.

-When it was first released, it received no reviews and was essentially forgotten after its premier at the New York Film Festival.